jorissimaitis/jorissimaitis.github.io/_pages/projects1.md

     <img src="/assets/img/p_minviro.png" alt="Minviro">
     <div class="card-content">
       <h3>Minviro</h3>
-      <p>Measuring and minimising environmental impacts of raw materials and energy technologies</p>
+      <p>Measuring and minimising environmental impacts of raw materials and energy technologies.
+I work with a specialist team to deliver data-driven, sustainability solutions to world-leading organisations.
+This primarily focusses on LCA for the raw materials and energy sector</p>
       <a href="javascript:void(0);" onclick="toggleDetails('project1')">Learn More</a>
     </div>
     <div class="project-details">